nexforce/nexbot-privacy-policy/README.md

 Your data privacy is of utmost importance to us.
 This policy details: the data we accumulate and the reasons behind it; the manner in which your data is managed; and the privileges you possess regarding your data.

-This policy is applicable to all products developed and maintained by Nexforce Global Corp., including Copiloty by Nexforce.
+This policy is applicable to all products developed and maintained by Nexforce Global Corp., including Nexbot by Nexforce.

 **What we gather and the reasons behind it**